Supply of prohibited drugs

 This suggested direction assumes that the Crown allegation is based upon possession for the purpose of supply and the application of s 29 DMTA.

-Where the only issue is whether the accused knew that he or she had a (large) commercial or commercial quantity of drug in his or her possession, there is no need for the judge to instruct the jury in detail on the deeming provision except to explain the nature of the “supply” being alleged and such a direction should be separate from that relating to knowledge of the quantity charged: R v Micalizzi [2004] NSWCCA 406.
+Where the only issue is whether the accused knew they had a [large] commercial or commercial quantity of drug in their possession, there is no need for the judge to instruct the jury in detail on the deeming provision except to explain the nature of the “supply” being alleged and such a direction should be separate from that relating to knowledge of the quantity charged: R v Micalizzi [2004] NSWCCA 406.

 There are three elements of the charge the Crown must prove and they must each be proved beyond reasonable doubt.
 They are: